cs-au-dk/jalangilogger/README.md

 JalangiLogger(subject to change) records facts about concrete executions of JavaScript programs.

-The collection of facts is done as a Jalangi-analysis, and the values are stored as JSON entries in a text file.
+The collection of facts is done as a Jalangi-analysis (see [README](javascript/README.md)), and the values are stored as JSON entries in a text file.
 In this readme, the text file of JSON entries is known as a "log file".

 Caveat: This is an unpolished prototype-tool, known limitations are listed in the bottom of this readme, and on the issue tracker of this project.